nikolaevK/Track-Expenses/README.md

 ## General Information
 - Serverless full stack application which uses firebase cloud functions to store and protect data.
 User is able to use his or her gmail account to login and to start using the app in any browser he or she prefers.
 - This app provides simple and effective interface to store, group, track and analyze your expenses.
-- This app is built and designed with a mobile first approach hence, I recommend to use it in a smartphone browser.
+- It is built and designed with a mobile first approach hence, I recommend to use it in a smartphone browser.

 ## Technologies Used
 <div>